Product and UX Designer

 We introduced both light and dark mode options to adapt to user needs and environments.
 This addressed accessibility and usability concerns.
 Offering flexible theming also contributed to creating a premium-feeling product experience.

-To support continuous UX improvement, I established a structured validation strategy linked to the design principles outlined earlier and the related success metrics:
+To support continuous UX improvement, I established a structured validation strategy linked to the design principles outlined earlier and the related success metrics.

 The approach we took to building the Skills Discovery Toolkit has already started to pay off.
 We've been able to begin production on the next version of the toolkit significantly faster.